 Having clear rules will help to ensure you’re notified of all employee absences, provide enough time to rearrange cover and help you anticipate when the employee is likely to return to work.

-If the absence lasts up to seven calendar days, the employee must provide a self-certificate of the illness.
-However, if the absence continues for more than seven calendar days, the employee has a duty to provide a Statement of Fitness, known as a Fit Note, from their GP.
+If the absence lasts up to seven calendar days, the employee can provide a self-certificate of the illness.
+However, if the absence continues for more than seven calendar days, the employee must provide a Statement of Fitness, known as a Fit Note.
+This will typically come from their GP but could also be provided by nurses, occupational therapists, pharmacists and physiotherapists.

-Your sickness absence policy must establish benchmarks, commonly referred to as trigger points, to assist you in determining the unacceptable levels of frequent or short sickness absence and ensure consistency of practice in your organisation.
+You may find it useful for your sickness absence policy to set out benchmarks, commonly referred to as trigger points, to assist you in determining the unacceptable levels of frequent or short sickness absence and ensure consistency of practice in your organisation.

 There are two suggested ways to do this: